A Style Guide for Students Writing Papers and Reports

 Introduce the problem (gently!)
 Try to give the reader an appreciation of the difficulty, and an idea of how you will go about it.
 It's like the overture of an opera: it plays on all the relevant themes.

-While the introduction is the part that is read first (ignoring title and abstract) it is usually best written last (when you actually know what you have really achieved).
-Remember, it's the first thing that is being read, and will have a major influence on the how the reader approaches your work.
+Remember, the intro is the first thing that is being read, and will have a major influence on the how the reader approaches your work.
 If you bore them now, you've most likely lost them already.
-If you make outrageous claims pretend to solve the world's problems, etc, you're likely fighting an uphill battle later on.
+On the other hand, if you make outrageous claims, pretend to solve the world's problems, etc, you're likely fighting an uphill battle later on.

 Exposition of problem

 The basic problem should have been stated in the intro, here is the place to go into detail.
-(Whether this is the same section or a different one is besides the point.)

 Make it clear you know what you are talking about (and this includes being complete, don't jump right into things, give the reader a chance to follow).
 Give a thorough and complete discussion of the problem, enough so an educated reader whose speciality is outside yours can appreciate that you're trying to attack an interesting problem, and also appreciates what's interesting about it.
 (Remember to maintain user state!)